This post may contain affiliate links.

 You can also use water plants to shade your fish pond or pot slightly.

 Where we live in the tropics we can see temperatures this cool at night, our fish have been OK.
 Shubunkins, being goldfish, prefer cooler temperatures but these temperature ranges do overlap.
-Again, we’ve had no issues.
+Again, we’ve had no issues with it being too cold for the guppies to live outside.

 The shubunkins are huge and there may be danger of them eating small guppy fry now.
-We’ve had no problems keeping shubunkins, guppies, and plays together in an outdoor pot so far.
+We’ve had no problems keeping shubunkins, guppies, and platys together in an outdoor pot so far.

 Keeping Guppies in Glazed Pots